Fantástico: Opening credits

-In 2015, the singers Luiza Possi and Chay Suede performing the first opening theme for the ending, but performed officially on April 26, 2015 the Special Commemorative 50th Globo, and a new opening is created, on four elements with the models being incorporated into a rose plant (which is land - which has a green look to the left), iceberg (representing water), clouds (representing air) and Volcano (representing fire).
+On 26 April 2015, singers Luiza Possi and Chay Suede performed the original 1973 opening theme song as the closing number of TV Globo’s 50th Anniversary Commemorative Special.

+On 3 May 2015, a new opening sequence has been created, inspired by a work of art, focused on four natural elements with the models being incorporated into a rose plant (representing earth), an iceberg (representing water), clouds (representing air) and a volcano (representing fire).

+On 12 March 2017, a new opening sequence returns to ballet, this time with an urban group performs with the four natural elements, and has been shortened to 1 minute ever since.

-On March 24, 2017, the opening returned to dance, this time with urban group.
-Since August 5, 2018, the program sequences opened with dancers invoking natural elements with the new graphics, this time in chroma key.
+On 5 August 2018, a new opening sequence was created to celebrate the program's 45th anniversary, began with four dancers invoking four natural elements with the new graphics, this time in chroma key.

+On 19 September 2021, in celebration of the 2,500th episode of the program, a new opening sequence was created, using ten dancers, the opening was recorded at Estúdios Globo, was inspired by four natural elements – water, fire, earth and air, and by new technological resources, seeking greater representation in the group's choice.

+Since 27 April 2025, in celebration of TV Globo's 60th Anniversary, the current opening sequence premiered for the first time with Brazilian actress Isadora Cruz as a homage to the 1987 opening sequence, it was recorded in the studio, which has 300 m² of high-resolution LED panels, where Artificial Intelligence and Augmented Reality were used, and the cameras integrate with the images projected on the screens, generating the parallax effect.
+The opening sequence also takes inspiration from the four natural elements: water, fire, earth, and air.

 Spin-off

 There is a special television program in ten minutes called O Show da Vida É Fantástico.
-Even being an allusion to the original title, this program brings memorable music videos from the 1980s and 1990s, and now is reprising the following Destino Fantástico (Fantastic Destiny) of 2005/06, they show the scenery and interesting things of the Brazilian territory.
+Even being an allusion to the original title, this program brings memorable music videos from the 1980s and 1990s, and now is reprising the following Destino Fantástico (Fantastic Destiny) of 2005/06, which shows the scenery and interesting things of the Brazilian territory.

 Initially, presented the following "Clipes do Fantástico" ("Fantastic Clips"), Brazilian singers as Marina Lima, Paulo Ricardo (RPM band leader), Biafra, Sidney Magal, among others are present beside the former presenter of Fantástico Valéria Monteiro.

-The program was broadcast on May 19, 2014 on Brazilian channel Viva, property by Globosat.
+The program was broadcast on 19 May 2014 on Brazilian channel Viva, property by Globosat.